NCIOCPL/wcms-front-end/CancerGov/release_notes/guide-cards-2018-07-16.md

 3. Updated color of the arrow for the "view more" links to use the dark blue chevron.

 #### Note:
+Added '.card__view-more' class to CSS in order to target the last (find/view/learn more) item for scalability, rather than use the pseudo class ':last-child'

 Upon resizing the browser window up from the mobile (accordion) view, a div with a clearfix class is added that wraps around the ul of each card.
 A height of 100% is added to force this clearfix div to be same height as parent accordion in all breakpoints.

 <a name="deploy"></a>